ircpuzzles/website/content/solutions/2018-afd-summary.md

 Left of them is Chromium (Cr), right of them is Tungsten (W), together with the o from Molybdenum you get `######crow`, which is the black bird hinted at.

-## Level 18
+## Level 18 (vehk)
 ### Clues: 9 8 7 4 1 2 3 | 7 8 5 2 3 | 1 4 8 5 6 3 | 7 4 5 9 6 3 | 1 4 7 8 6 2 | 3x3 | numpad

 The numbers given in the topic, when followed on the numpad, spell out:
 ``c2a4d``.

 At this point, players were expected to figure out how that related to video games.
-In the original Half-Life, map names were a combination of letters and digits.
+In the original _Half-Life_, map names were a combination of letters and digits.
 The level with the map name c2a4d was called ``Questionable Ethics``.

 Therefore, `######QuestionableEthics`

-## Level 19
+## Level 19 (Fuchs)
 ### Clues: Foff0 Xuho: Te u ###### (Q eh H knaso)! | https://www.youtube.com/watch?v=l-O5IHVhWj0 | All I wanted was having a blast, got lousy staff instead | Good Luck | https://imgur.com/a/ihv0x

-Obviously I had to somehow bring in the Star Fox video game series, as it is one of my all time favourites.
-However, the regular ones would have been all rather easy, so I took the probably least known game out of it, Star Fox Adventures.
-A rather unusual game, since it's not a space shooter, but a Legend of Zelda inspired adventure game, and the very last game Rare developed for a Nintendo console.
+Obviously I had to somehow bring in the _Star Fox_ video game series, as it is one of my all time favourites.
+However, the regular ones would have been all rather easy, so I took the probably least known game out of it, _Star Fox Adventures_.
+A rather unusual game, since it's not a space shooter, but a _Legend of Zelda_ inspired adventure game, and the very last game Rare developed for a Nintendo console.

 In this game, you get a very annoying sidekick dinosaur called Tricky, hence